. . and instructions on How To Floss Teeth.

 Oral B Floss is one of the best quality dental flosses available.

-I use it myself every day!
+I use it myself most days!

 But some of my patients tell me they have trouble flossing.
 They find that their teeth are very tightly in contact with each other.
 Getting the floss between the teeth is a problem.